project-gemmi/gemmi/docs/cif.rst

     '"C96 H153 N31 O25"'

-The :file:`components.cif` file is big, so we may want to split it into multiple file.
+The :file:`components.cif` file is big, so we may want to split it into multiple files.
 As an example, here we create a new document with only one block, and we write it to a file:

 .. doctest::